+10.3.3 LANTHOUANT 10.3.5 EARTHQUAKE ------------------- -------- ------------

+10.3.5.1 GENERAL

+INDICATIONS

+COMMENTS

-10.3.5 EARTHQUAKE 10.3.5.1 GENERAL INDICATIONS COMMENTS An earthquake, whether large or small in magnitude and duration, presents many situations requiring operator attention.
+An earthquake, whether large or small in magnitude and duration, presents many situations requiring operator attention.
 It is the operator's responsibility at the onset of an earthquake to first ensure his/her personal safety is established.
 After the immediate physical effects of the earthquake have passed, operators can further enhance their safety through evacuation of the plant.
 Then, existing plant conditions are evaluated and balanced against personnel/plant safety requirements to determine if re-entry is appropriate.

 Structures that have shaken loose and falling objects (missile hazards) present the highest danger during and after an earthquake.
 Operators should utilize an inherently stable structure for protection from missile hazards, i.e. desk, table and doorway.

 Consideration should be given to the proximity of the protection chosen in relation to high pressure/temperature fluid systems and electrical systems.
 In all cases, protection should be utilized quickly and movement through the plant suspended until the earthquake cases.
 Once the earthquake has stopped, immediate evacuation of personnel should commence with subsequent steps taken to ensure all personnel are present and/or accounted for at this point in time.

 Attention should be directed at this point to the integrity of the plant and collateral damage suffered by systems and structures from the earthquake.
 Actions to restore service systems to the Power Plant may be impractical due to damage to the distribution system and the rest of the complex.

-For this reason plant restoration should take place as system integrity is verified safe for operation and as the need exists.
+For this reason plant restoration sho place as system integrity is verified safe operation and as the need exists.

-10.3.5.2 SYMPTOMS/I NDICATIONS
+10.3.5.2 S YMPTOMS/INDICATIONS

 INDICATIONS COMMENTS

-Visible movement of ground and buildings.
+Visible movement of ground and build ings.

-10.3.5.3 POSSIBLE CA USES
+10.3.5.3 P OSSIBLE CAUSES

 INDICATIONS COMMENTS

 Geological disturbances.

-10.3.5.4 IMMEDIATE ACTIONS
+10.3.5.4 II MMEDIATE ACTIONS

 INDICATIONS COMMENTS

-Take cover using the closest means available.
-Do not attempt to use stairways until the earthquake ends.
+Take cover using the closest mea available.
+Do not attempt to use stairwuntil the earthquake ends.

-Evacuate all non-essential personnel once the earthquake has stopped.
+Evacuate all non-essential personnel or earthquake has stopped. nce the

-10.3.5.5 SUPPLEMEN TARY ACTIONS
+10.3.5.5 SUPPLEMENTARY ACTIONS

 INDICATIONS COMMENTS

+Verify that all personnel are evacuat

+plant and accounted for by name. ted from the

-Verify that all personnel are evacuated from the plant and accounted for by name.
+plant and accounted for by name.
+Perform a cursory inspection of the pla nt without

-Perform a cursory inspection of the plant without entering the building.
+plant and accounted for by name.
+Perform a cursory inspection of the pla entering the building. ently:

-Perform the following actions concurrently:

-If no visible danger exists within the plant's perimeter, ENTER the plant and inspect the components and systems for damage.
+plant and accounted for by name.
+Perform a cursory inspection of the pla entering the building.
+Perform the following actions concurred If no visible danger exists within the pla perimeter, ENTER the plant and instance. ently: ant's spect the em casualty

-If required, perform the applicable system casualty procedures.
-Do not attempt to restore electrical power at this time.

-If electrical power is not available, RESTORE electrical power.
-Electrical power shall be restored only after all the MCC and lighting panel supply breakers have been opened.
-Reenergize buses and controllers one at a time to ensure operational integrity.